mimoduo/taratect-ui/README.md

 ### Styling

-Every component created in Taratect has it's css prop from emotion merged with a various style props depending on the component:
+Every component created in Taratect has its css prop styled by default in taratect and overridden with an attribute for developers:

 ```
 import Button from '@taratect/Button';